 We cannot overstress the value of high-quality content.
-Whether you’re writing a blog, updating your home page, or sending a newsletter, quality content is crucial across the board.
+Whether you’re writing a blog, updating the home page, or sending a newsletter, quality content is crucial across the board.
 Not only does solid, descriptive content help persuade potential guests to make a reservation, it also has technical advantages.
-Gone are the days where you’re able to stuff your website with keywords and frequently searched terms to get better rankings.
-Now, your content must feature these keywords in a way that’s actually enjoyable to read.
+Gone are the days where you stuff your website full of keyword buzzwords and frequently searched terms within your market.
+Now, your content must feature these keywords and be enjoyable to read.

-Doing so makes the search engine look good.
-If Google provides website recommendations that readers enjoy, they bolster their credibility with users.
-You can now boost your credibility with Google by creating high-quality content that Google will recognize as helpful, enjoyable information worth sharing.
+Because doing so makes the search engine look good.
+If Google provides website recommendations that readers enjoy, they’ve bolstered their credibility with their users.
+You can boost your credibility with Google by creating high-quality content that Google will recognize as helpful, enjoyable information worth sharing.

 4. Lead Generation Tools

 What is lead generation?
-First, a lead is a person whose contact information you’ve acquired.
-Lead generation, then, is the process of using your website to turn potential guests browsing your site into qualified leads that will be more likely to book when you contact them.
+We’re glad you asked.
+First, a lead is a person whose contact information you’ve acquired that you can reach out to directly to help them book at your bed and breakfast.
+Lead generation is the process of using your website to turn more anonymous visitors to your website into qualified leads that will be more likely to book when you contact them.